About

 About my ceramics

 Most of my sculpted ceramic art is anthropomorphised, which means they exude character and personality.
 My work is influenced by my surroundings - the Kiwi landscape, its fauna and flora.
-My functional ware is a combination of sculpted details or plain simple forms that combine in a unique design.
+But sometimes I love just having fun and making quirky and goofy things too.

 Safety